Is Intermittent Fasting For You?

 What is Intermittent Fasting?

 Intermittent fasting is a meal frequency protocol where an individual has periods of fasting followed by periods of eating.
 There are several different popular fasting protocols varying from sixteen hour fasts with an eight hour eating periods to full twenty-four hour whole day fasts.
-Fasting supposedly has numerous benefits such as increased longevity, increased growth hormone levels, increased cognitive health and function, neuro-protection, increased insulin sensitivity, etc. I say supposedly because not all these benefits have been proven beyond a shadow of a doubt in humans.
+Fasting supposedly has numerous benefits such as increased longevity, increased growth hormone levels, reduced belly fat, increased cognitive health and function, neuro-protection, increased insulin sensitivity, etc. I say supposedly because not all these benefits have been proven beyond a shadow of a doubt in humans.
 However, just because it isn’t proven doesn’t necessarily make it false as the benefits from fasting have yet to be disproven as well.
 So how can fasting help you lose weight?
 Simple, by limiting your window of food consumption you’ll be more likely to eat less.

 For those who prefer to eat six-eight small meals every two-three hours, intermittent fasting is not for you.
 On the other hand, if you have never been a breakfast person or you tend to eat one large meal a day, intermittent fasting may be for you.
 If you are not a breakfast eater, then chances are a sixteen hour fast followed by an eight hour eating period would be a match made in heaven.
 It’s a simple as finishing your last meal around 8pm, skipping breakfast, and then consuming your lunch around noon.
 If you tend to eat one large meal daily, then a twenty hour fast followed by a four hour eating window may be more your style.